acquire-project/acquire-docs/docs/select.md

 # print which camera was selected
 print(selected)
 ```
+The output of the code is below.
 The Hamamatsu camera was not discovered by `Runtime`, so `select_one_of` iterates until it finds a device discovered by `Runtime`.
 In this case, the next item in the list is a simulated camera that was discovered by `Runtime`.
 ```
 <DeviceIdentifier Camera "simulated: radial sin">
 ```